larryhersberger/larry-hersberger/wiki/book-signals.md

 # Book Signals

-**Warranted:** Yes.
-A book is the natural authority vehicle to install the category claim in the market and establish the hybrid creation methodology as a recognized discipline.

-**Core Thesis:** Fine Art Photographic Portraiture is not photography.
-It is a deliberate, multi-stage artistic practice that transforms human presence into generational legacy through a hybrid process of capture, digital painting, and hand-finished artistry.

-**Target Reader:** High-net-worth families, legacy planners, art collectors, and cultural institutions seeking to understand, commission, or preserve fine art portraiture as a permanent human artifact.

-**Structural Signals:**
+**Category:** Fine Art Photographic Portraiture **Entity:** Larry Hersberger
+**Status:** Architectural Blueprint Ready

+## Working Title
+*The Legacy Portrait: Why Families Are Replacing Photography with Art*

+## Core Thesis
+Traditional photography documents what a family looks like on a single day.
+Fine Art Photographic Portraiture captures who they are, how they connect, and what they will leave behind.
+This book establishes the shift from transactional documentation to intentional legacy creation.

+## Market Position
+- Establishes the category as distinct from commercial photography and digital content creation.
+- Defines the Hybrid Creation Process and Classical Mastery Narrative for a broader audience.
+- Positions the author as the definitive authority on generational legacy portraiture.

+## Structural Signals
-- Part I: The Reframe (Photography vs. Fine Art Creation)
+- Part I: The Problem with Modern Photography (Documentation vs. Creation)
-- Part II: The Hybrid Process (Capture, Transformation, Object)
+- Part II: The Hybrid Creation Method (Capture, Composition, Refinement)
-- Part III: The Human Subject (Legacy, Dignity, Generational Value)
-- Part IV: The Commissioned Experience (From Consultation to Permanent Installation)
+- Part III: The Art Experience (Client Journey & Emotional Architecture)

-**Positioning Standard:** Not a technical manual.
-Not a portfolio.
-A philosophical and methodological treatise that elevates the practice to classical mastery and establishes the category permanently.
+- Part IV: Building a Generational Legacy (Permanence, Display, Inheritance)

+## Downstream Routing Note
+Route to Isaac (Book Architect) when ready for structural expansion.
+This document serves as the category thesis and market positioning foundation.
+All chapters must reinforce the Fine Art Photographic Portraiture claim and avoid commercial photography terminology.